e-rotaract/e-rotaract.github.io/index.md

   newtab=true
   class="button-success"
   icon="fas fa-file-signature fa-lg"
-  text="Interest to join as member?<br>Click here to check how to apply!"
+  text="Interested to join as member?<br>Click here to check how to apply!"
 %}

 # What do we do? {#actions}